-General distribution transformers will normally be 500kVA units.
-All cables shall be rated to allow loading of the transformer to 120%.
+General distribution transformers will normally be 200-300kVA units.
+All cables will be rated to allow loading of the transformer to 120%.
 This would provide overload capacity for 6 hours in winter peak areas at 20°C (10 hours at 10°C) and for 3 hours in summer peak areas at 30°C given an initial loading at 80%.
 Actual load profiles for a given transformer where initial loading is less than 80% will enable extension to the period of overload.

-LV interconnection shall normally be specified to allow for an out of service condition of an intermediate transformer.
+LV interconnection where viable will be sized to allow for an out of service condition of an intermediate transformer.
 Where LV-interconnected, transformers should not exceed (other than for short duration's of less than 1 hour) 80% of their rating under normal operating conditions.